 Governance can be equally rigid.
 Decision rights sit with functional heads, while analytics teams provide recommendations but rarely execute.
 This keeps accountability clear but also slows reaction time.
 The result is a reactive posture, solving today’s problems instead of engineering them out of tomorrow’s system.

 In traditional supply chains, a procurement head might control supplier selection while logistics owns routing decisions and finance governs spending approvals.
 Each gate slows the process but keeps authority clear.
 ICAs, by contrast, make authority more situational.
-Instead of each function optimizing for itself, ICAs create a shared environment where the four objectives are coded into the fabric of the system.
+Instead of each function optimizing for itself, ICAs create a shared environment where the supply chain objectives are coded into the fabric of the system.

 Decision rights become more fluid.
 AI agents take on low-risk, high-speed actions where data is clean and consequences containable.
 Humans stay firmly in the loop for the complex calls, where context, creativity, or strategic nuance matter most.
 The result is a partnership: machines for speed, people for judgment.